ganeshmallaya/vinniskitchen/about.md

 # Our Story

-**Vinni’s Kitchen** is a lady‑owned, family‑run kitchen serving authentic South Indian flavors.
+**vinniskitchen** is a lady‑owned, family‑run kitchen serving authentic South Indian flavors.
 We believe in fresh ingredients, honest cooking, and community.

 - Based in Greater Seattle